What is inflammation

 - Sugary foods - lollies, cookies, cakes, and ice cream

-- Soda, fruit juices and sugary drinks, especially ones containing high fructose corn syrup and even 'diet soda' that contains aspartame
+- Soda, fruit juices, and sugary drinks, especially ones containing high fructose corn syrup, and even 'diet soda' that contains aspartame

-- Food additives such as MSG
+- Food additives such as MSG, preservatives, emulsifiers, and colouring.

 Some foods are believed to be anti-inflammatory

-- Low glycemic fruits high in Vitamin C, raspberries, blue berries
+- Low glycemic fruits high in Vitamin C, raspberries, blueberries

 - Green tea

-- Red wine (< 2 large glasses)
+- Red wine (< 2 standard glasses)

 - Cacao or dark chocolate